dpw257/hmm_viterbi_pos_tagger/README.md

 ## Project overview

-This script implements a **Part-of-Speech (POS) tagger** using unigram and bigram models with the Viterbi algorithm.
-It calculates transition and emission probabilities from training datasets, applies the Viterbi algorithm to untagged test sentences, and outputs tagged sentences.
+This project develops a **Part-of-Speech (POS) tagger** using a Hidden Markov model with a Viterbi algorithm.
+It calculates emission and transmission probabilities between unigram and bigram tokens from the training data to tag a diachronic corpus of untagged test sentences from the years 1960 to 2020.
+This aim of the project is to investigate the syntactical changes in the Irish language over time.

-This project focuses on developing a part-of-speech (POS) tagger for the Irish language to investigate the syntactical changes in the language over time.
-The aim is to help inform language policy and investment decisions by analysing the written Irish language across a large time span, providing insights into the impact of English influence on Irish grammar.

 The main objectives of this project are:
 - **Develop a POS Tagger:** Automatically label tokens in Irish sentences with their grammatical function.
 - **Train on Diachronic Corpus:** Train and test the POS tagger on a corpus of texts from 1960 to 2020.
-- **Analyse Syntactical Changes:** Investigate changes in syntactical features like sentence complexity and verb forms over time.
+- **Analyse Syntactical Changes:** Investigate changes in two syntactical features (sentence complexity and verb forms).

-HMM & Viterbi Algorithm:** Used for part-of-speech tagging and sequence prediction.

 ---